 I was then poured a glass of Chateau de Tertre Grand Cru Classe Margaux 2007 to go along with my main course of Lamb Medfoun from the Emirates Palace menu.
 The marinated lamb with saffron rice dish was very tender and succulent.
 After my satisfying main course, I ended dinner with the Batheatha – a local pancake-like dish where the dough is made with dates, saffron, and cardamom.
 The dish was served with fresh cream and was delicious yet not too sweet.

-After my dinner, I proceeded to leave the lounge and head towards my gate for my flight.
+After dinner, I left the lounge and headed towards my gate for my flight.
 I left with a heavy heart, satisfied and very full.
 I hope to be able to visit this space more often in the future!

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.